bhyun08/TIL/Language/Kotlin/Kotlin Type Casting.md

 dat is String // return true
 ```
 ## as Operator
 as Operator use in situation that you want to change data type.
-But, as Operator can applies to only [[Any]] data type.
+But, as Operator can applies to only [[Kotlin Any]] data type.
 However, if it is not a variable, as Operator can use to class, interface and so on.

 **Example**
 ```kotlin